atoulme/gossipsub-tester/README.md

 This program takes on the libp2p daemon with gossipsub to create a simple application to send messages to all other peers.

+# Introduction

+This is a simple tester that runs a gossip implementation, is able to publish messages passed on it to it via a RPC call, and can log received messages to a log file.

+## Startup

+The program takes a few arguments to start:
+* the destination log file
+* the list of peers to statically connect to
+* The network interface to bind to
+* The port on which it will listen for incoming gossip messages
+* The port on which it will listen for RPC messages

+## Execution

+The program runs until it is interrupted by a signal from terminal, such as interrupt.

+## Publishing messages

+The program will publish messages using a POST RPC call under the path `/publish`.
+The program will absorb the payload of the body and post it as is to all other peers.

+## Logging messages

+Messages are logged using JSON for easy ingestion.
+The format of the JSON object is:
+{"timestamp":<ISO 8601 timestamp>, "value":<payload received>}

+This format may evolve over time.

 # License

 Copyright 2019 Antoine Toulme